Xild076/ObjectiveNews/README.md

 - Run `streamlit run src/app.py` or `python3 -m streamlit run src/app.py`
 - Import from article_analysis.py, grouping.py, objectify_text.py, summarizer.py, synonym.py, scraper.py, or util.py for any of the tools
 ### Website
-- Currently, not using the website due to Mem constraints for streamlit cloud hosting.
+- See [ObjectiveNews](objectivenews.streamlit.app) for the applications run on streamlit.
+    - Just as a heads up, due to memory contraints, the app will be very prone to crashes!
+I am currently working to improve the situation.
 ### Necessary Specs:
 - At least 2 core CPU
 - No GPU needed